 The resulting free fatty acids incorporated into the lipids make up the protective barrier while decreasing water evaporation from the skin.

 Our acid mantle has a high content of free fatty acids; this mantle prevents foreign bodies’ penetration, bringing us back to the importance of EFA’s external and internal application.

 They assist in oxygen transfer.

 They encourage oxygen to be transported through your body and across your cell membranes, assisting with the oxidation of foods for energy.

 They are vital for the proper functioning and formation of Ceramides.

-Ceramides represent a major percentage of the lipids found in the outer layer of your skin, they are important for the maintenance of water in the skin, the fatty acid Linoleic Acid has been found to be linked to the formation of ceramides.
+Ceramides represent a major percentage of the lipids found in your skin’s outer layer; they are important for maintaining water in the skin.
+The fatty acid Linoleic Acid has been linked to the formation of ceramides.
 Follow this link to find out about the amazing role that linoleic acid has on the body.

-Penetration of each particular skincare oil, all depends on the size of the fat molecule, or the chain length of the fatty acid.
+Penetration of each particular skincare oil depends on the fat molecule’s size or the chain length of the fatty acid.

 Short to medium-chain fatty acids stimulate cellular metabolism, kick-starting the cell into generating energy faster, boosting a sluggish skin.
 Coconut oil is a good example of a medium-chain fatty acid.

-Longer chain fatty acids determine how quickly fat penetrates the skin, they impart a rich, luxurious feel and help to alleviate dry skin conditions.
+Longer chain fatty acids determine how quickly fat penetrates the skin; they impart a rich, luxurious feel and alleviate dry skin conditions.
 Avocado oil is an example of a long-chain fatty acid.